 My primary medium is 3D lenticular* imaging, utilizing photographic and digigraphic (3D modeling/rendering) to create my 3D "dioramas".
 To display them, I prefer to produce 3D lenticular transparencies, because backlighting is the most dynamic way to present the medium.
 This however, meant providing some sort of light source for viewing the transparencies in a gallery setting.
 Unimpressed with the look of the aluminum light boxes on the market, especially for gallery presentation.
-I resorted to designing my own displays, using low power, ultra thin LED panels, which would hopefully present my work in more polished and stylish way.
+I resorted to designing and building my own backlit displays, using low power, ultra thin LED panels, which would present my work in more polished and stylish way.

 You may view my 3D Lenticular Artwork Gallery Here.

 INTRODUCING MULTI-DIMENSIONAL DISPLAY PORTALS PHASE II

 NOW introducing Phase II of my Multi-Dimensional Display Portals.
 These new Portals are "Cordless"!
 There isn't always an outlet near where you want to hang a backlit artwork.
 Cords also detract from the viewing experience.
 A gallery in which I have an upcoming show, had only one outlet in the space, which forced me to seek a solution.
 A solution I'd already considered a number of years ago, but the technology wasn't ready, fortunately, now it is.

 Powerful new Lithium Ion batteries are now available that can power an LED panel for nearly 12 hours.
 Combined with a motion sensor this can extend the battery life to weeks.
 Simply recharge, with the included charger, or swap the battery pack out for a fresh one, for several more weeks of enjoyment.